igorw/weblog/_posts/2014-01-06-functional-library-iter.md

 > best solution.
 For example, disk seeks tend to take some time.
 So batching
 > reads in large enough chunks is still important for overall performance.

 Now.
-One problem is that once you use `foreach`, it will consume the entire iterator on the spot.
+One problem is that once you use `foreach`, it will start consuming the iterator on the spot.
 And thus you instantly lose the laziness.
 It is possible to retain it though, and I will show you how.